Skip to content

 git config --global user.email "your_email@example.com"

-Replace "your_email@example.com" with your actual email address.
-This should be the email address linked to your Git or GitHub account.
+Substitute "your_email@example.com" with the actual email address linked to the Git or GitHub account.

 Setting Username and Email for a Single Repository